AusDTO/WoAG-Analytics/README.md

     * You need the project client ID and secret
     * Copy the URL into a browser, login as an account that can read the data from your BQ project, and approve the request
     * Paste the code back into the script.
+* Make sure the account can read the analytics data for that view
 * Set up a new GABQ input.
 Plug in all the relevant details. the access and refresh tokens come from the output of the get_tokens script.
 * You nearly definately want to push the data into a new index.
 * Start the input.